Computer-Vision-Dhankar-Rohit/Computer-Vision---Open-Source_1/ANN_Intro.md

 - Number of INPUT LAYER NODES => Usually equal to Number of INDEPENDENT VARIABLES being used to PREDICT
 or CLASSIFY the DEPENDENT VARIABLE.

-- Number of UNITS or NODES within HIDDEN LAYERS => This number can vary , as an example we can have a HIDDEN Layer
-with TWO Nodes and another with THREE etc .
+- Number of UNITS or NODES within HIDDEN LAYERS => This number can vary , as an example we can have a HIDDEN Layer with TWO Nodes and another with THREE etc .

 - THETA - [ Maths Symbols to be Inserted here ] the unknown PARAMETER or WEIGHT => Its similar in functionality to
 the BETA or Error Term from LOGISTIC REGRESSION MODEL.

+- TBD

+- TBD

+- TBD

+- TBD

+- TBD

+- TBD

+- TBD

 - TBD